learn-co-curriculum/variable-readme/README.md

 age
 longest_word
 ```

 These would all be valid variable names in Ruby.
-They would not all be good variable names.
-There is strong convention among Rubyists to use what is known as *snake case* `this_is_an_example_of_snake_case` words are separated by underscores.
-This is opposed to *camel case*
+They would not all be good
+variable names.
+There is strong convention among Rubyists to use what is known
+as _snake case_ `this_is_an_example_of_snake_case` words are separated by
+underscores.
+This is opposed to _camel case_ `thisIsAnExampleOfCamelCase` where
-`thisIsAnExampleOfCamelCase` where upcased characters indicate word breaks.
+`upcase`d characters indicate word breaks.

 Variable names should start with a lowercase letter.
-A variable that begins with an uppercase letter is known as a **constant** and has different characteristics.
+A variable that begins with
+an uppercase letter is known as a **constant** and has different
+characteristics.

 There are also some rules that mark invalid variable names: